 According to NYSED, acceptable studies for physics certification (grades 7-12) include courses in scientific methods, mechanics, thermodynamics, electricity, magnetism, waves, sound, light, and quantum theory and the atom.
 Courses in engineering and geophysics are generally applied science courses and, therefore, are not acceptable.
 Astronomy courses are acceptable only if the primary focus is on the mathematics of gravitational attraction between astral bodies.

 Stony Brook University has determined that the courses on the list below meet the NYSED guidelines for professional license in this certification content area.
-Some multi-disciplinary courses will require that you complete and submit the NYSED Course Verification Form to SPD.
-For those courses, we have provided a link to the form, which should be submitted only upon satisfactory completion of the course.
-Courses with departmental subject codes (e.g., PHY) may also be valid for the content area.
+Certain courses with departmental subject codes (e.g., PHY) may also be valid for the content area.

 CEB 545 The Nature of Science